 So, expansion and contraction of hardwood flooring are normal.
 It’s just something that happens as the seasons and RH change.
 You should expect to see gaps form between wood flooring boards during the winter.
 However, those gaps will probably close naturally during the spring.

 Use a Moisture Meter to Monitor Your Wood Flooring

 All owners of wood floors should invest in a high-quality wood moisture meter.
 Moisture meters measure the MC in wood and when it comes to professionally installing wood flooring material, they’re a valuable tool of the trade.

 No qualified and experienced contractor would ever install a wood floor without a moisture meter.
 This is because prior to any installation, the wood must reach its ‘equilibrium moisture content’ or EMC.
 This is a point of balance between the MC of the wood and the RH of its ambient environment.
 If the wood isn’t allowed to reach its EMC prior to installation, problems could develop later.

-Wood flooring owners should also monitor the MC of the wood flooring after installation to remediate any potential future moisture-related problems.
+Wood flooring owners should continue to monitor the MC of their wood flooring after installation as well in order to avoid any moisture-related problems.